TheFattestCatProg/WebScraper/README.md

     ```

 ## Your own modes
-In `modes.py` file you can easily describe your own parsing modes.
+In `modes.py` file you can easily describe your own processing modes.
 API is easy so see code.

 Note that `"-"` in parameter names is replaced by `"_"` at code execution.